-Blued Trees is an opera challenging ecocide.
+Blued Trees is a project that challenges ecocide.

 It is about massacring the environment, and generational conflict.

-Conception of the Blued Trees
+Blued Trees

-The Blued Trees opera emerged as a continuation of Aviva Rahmani’s copyrighted continental scale forest symphonic composition which she initiated in 2015.
+The Blued Trees, An Opera emerged as a continuation of Aviva Rahmani’s copyrighted continental scale forest symphonic composition which she initiated in 2015.
 She witnessed a salvo in the most dramatic story of our times: the impunity of ecocide, when a corporation massacred her tree-notes, destroying her art to install their natural gas pipelines.
 After a 2018 mock trial for her legal suit, she took five years to assemble the performance team and realize her narrative vision.
 The opera preview was created in just three feverish months and was first performed in summer 2023.

 Rehearsal and Staging